Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

-Although increasing the noise level leads to the increase of the relative Euclidean norm of errors $\epsilon$, the PINN model is still able to provide very good solutions.~\Cref{tab:errors} presents $\epsilon$ for the velocity components and the pressure for different noise levels.
+\Cref{tab:errors} shows $\epsilon$ for the velocity components and pressure corresponding to the different noise levels.
+Despite the increasing noise levels leading to a rise in the relative Euclidean norm of errors $\epsilon$, the PINN model provides solutions with high accuracy.
+However, the errors of individual quantities do not explicitly represent the quality of the obtained reconstruction of vortex shedding via the proposed method.
+To address this, we evaluate the denoising results on the vorticity field $\omega$ using \cref{eq:corrcoef}. \Cref{tab:r_corr} reports the correlation coefficients obtained for the noisy reference and the predictions of PINNs with respect to the ground truth vorticity fields, respectively.
+The results indicate that PINNs exhibit promising performance in de-noising and reconstructing vorticity fields with limited measurements, highlighting the potential applications of our proposed method in experimental scenarios.

 Note that to evaluate the accuracy of the PINN solutions, we apply a shift to the PINN-simulation results to bring the means of the pressure for reference data and the PINN results to the same value.
 We observe that the error for the pressure is higher than that of the velocity components since it is not used for supervised learning.~\Cref{fig:cylinder_p} depicts the PINN-simulation results for the pressure at $t = 5.3$ for the clean test case.
 It can be observed that although the absolute error $\varepsilon$ in some regions is slightly higher, the overall patterns in the flow are reconstructed with very good accuracy.
+The pressure at the peak of vorticity obtained by PINNs is $-0.237$, which meets the agreement with the ground truth of $-0.232$.